gxvill/huffman_honors/README.md

 I hope this readme file works that way I want it to.

+## Goals given by PK:

+- [x] create a program that takes the input of a file, and creates a map of all the characters
+    - this step was easier that I thought it would be, it just uses the txt file, then adds them to the map

 If I dont want to click the link above, here is the content of the doc:

 ## Huffman File Compression/Decompression